 You can’t help but laugh at the people who have the nerve to say how lucky you are for not having to go to work and lie on your bed all day.

-You feel a tension slowly gripping the mid of your chest.
+You feel the tension slowly gripping the mid of your chest.
 You want to scream.
 You want to break free.
 But a haunting memory prevents you from doing so!

 While experiencing a traumatic event, the sympathetic nervous system (responsible for survival instincts) comes into action.
 If triggered violently, this system has trouble going back to its original state, which is commonly referred to as the parasympathetic nervous system.
 During the time the sympathetic nervous system is activated, the body produces cortisol (stress hormones) in excess, which results in the blood pressure rising higher than usual.
 With the sympathetic nervous system being constantly active, the overproduction of cortisol can lead to serious physical and mental complications.
 Excessive levels of stress hormones can be extremely harmful and result in adrenal fatigue, chronic stress, and prolonged pain.
 I’ve discussed this in detail in one of my previous blog posts.
 If you are interested, you can read about it here.